 git pull) that a git user needs to perform in order to get a local copy of the source code for the branch that is to be reviewed and merged.
 If everything looks good, then the git user will run a

 git mergecommand to merge the code change into the main branch.
 Thus, other SCM tools like GitLab use the term merge request instead of pull request but essentially they mean the same thing.
 The mabl help docs use only one of those terms - pull request - for consistency.

 Historically, teams have avoided adding end-to-end UI tests as part of the PR checks because those tests were flaky, brittle, and very slow to run.
 However, this is no longer the case thanks to mabl’s dynamic waits, auto-healing, parallel execution, headless mode, and more.
 Performing end-to-end testing on the UI and/or API layers at the PR stages gives your team even higher confidence in approving the code changes and helps you accelerate your continuous delivery process.

-Unlike cloud runs, the self-hosted test runs are limited to Chrome, they do not generate rich diagnostic artifacts (e.g. screenshots, HAR files, etc.), and the results are not stored in the mabl app.
+The primary distinction with the mabl Runner is that these tests run inside of your CI/CD infrastructure.
+Unlike cloud runs, mabl Runner test runs are limited to Chrome, they do not generate auto-heals or rich diagnostic artifacts (e.g. screenshots, HAR files, etc.), and the results are not stored in the mabl app.
 On the other hand, CI runs are efficient and generally complete in a fraction of the time that it takes to execute tests in the cloud.
-See the Test execution overview page for a more detailed comparison between self-hosted and cloud runs.
+See the Test execution overview page for a more detailed comparison between the mabl Runner and cloud runs.

 To get started with the mabl Runner, please see running tests inside the CI environment